liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/02-cdi-dependency-injection.markdown

 6. Use the [JSR 330](https://jcp.org/en/jsr/detail?id=330)
     [`@Inject`](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html)
     annotation in a CDI bean to inject another CDI bean into it.
-For example, this code informs @product@'s CDI bean container to inject a `GuestBook` CDI bean into this `guestbook` field.
+For example, this code informs @sharepoint@'s CDI bean container to inject a `GuestBook` CDI bean into this `guestbook` field.

     ```java